MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/windowed-vs-visual-hosting.md

 To enable Window to Visual hosting, the environment variable `COREWEBVIEW2_FORCED_HOSTING_MODE` must be set to the value `COREWEBVIEW2_HOSTING_MODE_WINDOW_TO_VISUAL` before initializing your WebView2.

-In Window-to-Visual hosting and Visual hosting, a _visual_ is a basic graphical unit that can be used to compose graphical experiences on Windows.
+In Window-to-Visual hosting and Visual hosting, a _Visual_ is a basic graphical unit that can be used to compose graphical experiences on Windows.
 The Windows graphics APIs that expose this functionality and are relevant to WebView2 are `DirectComposition` and `Windows.UI.Composition`.
-The "visual" in "Visual hosting" can be any one of `IDCompositionVisual`, `IDCompositionTarget`, or `Windows.UI.Composition.Visual`, which are visuals that are exposed through the `DirectComposition` and `Windows.UI.Composition` APIs.
+The "Visual" in "Visual hosting" can be any one of `IDCompositionVisual`, `IDCompositionTarget`, or `Windows.UI.Composition.Visual`, which are Visuals that are exposed through the `DirectComposition` and `Windows.UI.Composition` APIs.
 (Window to Visual hosting uses `IDCompositionVisual` specifically.)
 See:
 * [Basic concepts](/windows/win32/directcomp/basic-concepts) in the Windows App Development > DirectComposition docs.
 * [Composition visual](/windows/uwp/composition/composition-visual-tree) in the Windows App Development > UWP docs.